 Step 3: Bamboo "Batteries"

 The conducting pieces may or may not be needed at all.
 They take the place of the other batteries.
 To make the conducting pieces, put the copper wires through the ends of each piece and loop the ends to keep them from falling out.
-Make sure their wires don't touch their neighbor's.
+Make sure their wires don't touch their neighbour's.
 If there is poor contact, you may fill the ends with aluminum foil

 If you want, you can also make a USB Bamboo "Battery" by using a USB cable instead of an adapter.